pybae/pybae.github.io/_posts/2022-11-24-new-new-workout.md

 But I would learn from it.
 So let's try it.

-And to just climb more different styles I might’ve shied away from before. \
+And to climb different styles I might’ve shied away from before. \
 Self-selecting the climbs I like pigeon holes me into not considering others.

-I’d like to try everything.
+I’d like to try everything. \
 Climb everything and learn from each experience.

 <br>